- Home

 The principle that every term added or equated in a valid equation must share the same physical dimensions or units.

-Why is Dimensional Consistency important?
+What is the Dimensional Consistency formula?

 Prerequisites